What makes the Frolic experience unique and valuable?

-Frolic has a list of house rules that are put in place to ensure that every child and the dogs have a safe and fun experience.
+Frolic has a list of house rules that we introduce at the start of our activities to ensure that every child and the dogs have a safe and fun experience.
 Some things that the children may find fun, such as teasing the dog, yelling or squealing, or running to entice a dog to chase them, could affect the dog’s experience with your child.
 We encourage you to have a conversation with your child about keeping calm while meeting our dogs, and the importance of listening to instructions from staff members who are handling the Frolic dogs.

 What makes us better suited than anyone to offer this?

-The Frolic experience is brought to you by Biscuits & Bath (link), a leader in total-wellness canine care serving new york city for over a quarter century.
-Frolic has partnered with Guide Dog Foundation, Inc. (link) to bring the best bred, the best trained, and the best personality in dogs to interact with your children.
+The Frolic experience is brought to you by Biscuits & Bath, a leader in total-wellness canine care serving New York City for over a quarter century.
+Frolic has partnered with Guide Dog Foundation to bring the best bred, the best trained, and the best personality in dogs to interact with your children.
 Some of our unique qualifications include: